• About

 • Red onion

-But that doesn’t mean you can’t add in other things like feta cheese, parmesan cheese, and avocado.
-Actually, I highly recommend avocado if you’ve got one laying around.
+But that doesn’t mean you can’t add in other ingredients like feta cheese, parmesan cheese, and avocado.
+Actually, I highly recommend avocado if you’ve got one.

 Large serving platter filled with sliced tomatoes, Romaine lettuce, sliced red onion, and homemade vinaigrette.